Réunion Island – Saint Denis – 2020

 The project

 A 14-minute trip including 3 middle stations.
-The 46 carriers with 10 seats will ensure a capacity of 1200 people per hour and per direction.
+The 46 carriers with 10 seats ensure a capacity of 1200 people per hour and per direction.

 Perfectly integrated into the existing public transport network, the first urban gondola lift of Réunion Island is designed to enhance the flow of traffic, which is particularly heavy on the island, and to encourage soft mobility.